 For those suffering from varicose and spider veins, navigating the different treatment options can feel overwhelming.
 One of the most effective forms of treatment for those suffering is a phlebectomy – a minimally invasive procedure that involves the removal of problem veins through several tiny incisions made in the skin.
-At Alate Vein Center, our vein experts utilize the latest in medical technology for safe and successful phlectobies and other varicose vein removals in Houston.
+At Alate Vein Center, our vein experts utilize the latest in medical technology for safe and successful phlebectomies and other varicose vein removals in Houston.

 What is a Phlebectomy?

-Phlebectomies are a minimally invasive varicose vein treatment that offer patients a quick healing time and minimal discomfort.
+Phlebectomies are a minimally invasive varicose vein treatment that oer patients a quick healing time and minimal discomfort.
 They are primarily used in cases of bulging varicose veins that lie directly beneath the skin’s surface.
 The procedure involves leaving small incisions near the problem vein in order to extricate the vein using a small scalpel. it is a relatively short procedure, and patients are free to leave the medical facilities the same day.

-How Do I Know If I'm a Good Candidate?
+How Do I know if I'm a Good Candidate?

 One of our vein specialists will perform a medical screening and ask you several questions about your well-being.